Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the Kashiwara operators

-Therefore we have the compatibility of the rigged configuration bijection and the classical Kashiwara operators.
-We give a few words on the compatibility for the affine Kashiwara operators $\tilde{e}_0$ and $\tilde{f}_0$ of type $D^{(1)}_n$.
-Recall that in \cite{S:2008} the operators $\tilde{e}_0$ and $\tilde{f}_0$ are realized via the bijection between the set of $J$-highest element of $B^{r,s}$ and the combinatorial objects called the plus-minus diagrams.
+Therefore we have the compatibility of the rigged conf\/iguration bijection and the classical Kashiwara operators.
+We give a~few words on the compatibility for the af\/f\/ine Kashiwara ope\-rators $\widetilde{e}_0$ and $\widetilde{f}_0$ of type $D^{(1)}_n$.
+Recall that in~\cite{S:2008} the operators $\widetilde{e}_0$ and $\widetilde{f}_0$ are realized via the bijection between the set of $J$-highest element of $B^{r,s}$ and the combinatorial objects called the plus-minus diagrams.
 Here $J=\{2,3,\ldots,n\}$.
-In \cite[Section 4]{OSS:2012}, we introduce an analogue of the plus-minus diagram diagrams on the set of the rigged configurations and show that this indeed yields the affine isomorphism with the KR crystal $B^{r,s}$.
+In~\cite[Section 4]{OSS:2012}, we introduce an analogue of the plus-minus diagrams on the set of the rigged conf\/igurations and show that this indeed yields the af\/f\/ine isomorphism with the KR crystal $B^{r,s}$.

-The main points of the arguments in \cite{OSS:2012} are as follows.
-In \cite[Theorem 5.9]{OSS:2012} we prove the combinatorial bijection $\Phi$ for the $I_0$-highest element of $B^{r,s}$ directly.
-Then in \cite[Proposition 4.3]{OSS:2012} we show that the same sequence of the classical Kashiwara operators $\tilde{f}_i$ gives the plus-minus diagram and the corresponding element in the set of rigged configuration.
-Therefore Theorem \ref{th:main} asserts that the rigged configuration analogue of the plus-minus diagrams introduced in \cite[Section 4]{OSS:2012} are indeed the image of the plus-diagrams under the rigged configuration bijection $\Phi$.
-Hence, in view of the construction of \cite{S:2008}, we have the compatibility of the affine Kashiwara operators $\tilde{e}_0$, $\tilde{f}_0$ and the rigged configuration bijection for the case $B^{r,s}$.
-However, the compatibility of the affine Kashiwara operators and the combinatorial bijection $\Phi$ for more than two tensor factors is still an open problem.
+The main points of the arguments in~\cite{OSS:2012} are as follows.
+In~\cite[Theorem 5.9]{OSS:2012} we prove the combinatorial bijection~$\Phi$ for the $I_0$-highest element of $B^{r,s}$ directly.
+Then in~\cite[Proposi\-tion~4.3]{OSS:2012} we show that the same sequence of the classical Kashiwara operators $\widetilde{f}_i$ gives the plus-minus diag\-ram and the corresponding element in the set of rigged conf\/iguration.
+Therefore Theorem~\ref{th:main} asserts that the rigged conf\/iguration analogue of the plus-minus diag\-rams introduced in~\cite[Section~4]{OSS:2012} are indeed the image of the plus-diagrams under the rigged conf\/iguration bijection~$\Phi$.
+Hence, in view of the construction of~\cite{S:2008}, we have the compatibility of the af\/f\/ine Kashiwara operators $\widetilde{e}_0$, $\widetilde{f}_0$ and the rigged conf\/iguration bijection for the case~$B^{r,s}$.
+However, the compatibility of the af\/f\/ine Kashiwara operators and the combinatorial bijection~$\Phi$ for more than two tensor factors is still an open problem.

-The rest of the paper is devoted to the proof of Theorem \ref{th:main}.
+The rest of the paper is devoted to the proof of Theorem~\ref{th:main}.